YunChiLeong/1st-NFT-Project/README.md

 # Current Progress - Jan 23, 2020
 The smart contract code is complete.
-I implemented mint function (can only called by Owner) and burn function (can only be called by current token owner)
+I implemented mint function (restricted to Owner) and burn function (restricted current token owner)

-The metadata data for the first 2 nft are completed.
+The metadata data for the first 2 nft are complete.
 The json strings containing the metadata are hosted on a Moralis server.

 # Next task